sciapp/gr/lib/grm/grplot/README.md

 This plot type converts the data into a three-dimensional scatter plot.
 A three-dimensional scatter plot displays each data point as a point inside the three-dimensional coordinate system.

-The expected data are three columns containing the x, y and z data.
+The expected data are three columns containing the x-, y- and z-data.

 # shade

 This plot type converts the data into a shade plot.
 With a shade plot a point or line based heatmap can be drawn from the data.

-The expected data are two columns containing the x and y data.
+The expected data are two columns containing the x- and y-data.

 Possible parameters for the shade plot are:

-1. `xbins`: This parameter defines the bins in x direction.where the default is 100.
+1. `xbins`: This parameter defines the bins in x-direction.
+The value of this parameter has to be an integer where the default is 100.
-2. `xform`: This parameter defines the transformation type used for color mapping.where the default is 1.
+2. `xform`: This parameter defines the transformation type used for color mapping.
+The value of this parameter has to be an integer where the default is 1.
 The effect belonging to the numbers is the same as for gr_shadepoints.
-3. `ybins` : This parameter defines the bins in y direction.where the default is 100.
+3. `ybins` : This parameter defines the bins in y-direction.
+The value of this parameter has to be an integer where the default is 100.

 # surface